 3. Test Trivia at Leroy’s: The Kinney

 Feeling the luck of the Irish?
-The restaurant and bar just re-opened in the San Luis Obispo hotel.
-Stop in from 7-9pm to test your trivia knowledge, or head in early for a taste of their corned beef melt with braised cabbage, provolone cheese, whole grain mustard aioli, Tobasco, pickled shallots on marble rye.
+The restaurant and bar are open for business in the San Luis Obispo hotel.
+Stop in from 7-9 pm to test your trivia knowledge, or head in early for a taste of their corned beef melt with braised cabbage, provolone cheese, whole grain mustard aioli, Tobasco, pickled shallots on marble rye.
 Need something to wash it all down with?
 Their Irish Gold Cocktail will do the trick if you like whiskey, peach liqueur, orange juice topped with ginger beer.
 Of course, there’s much more selection, but these items will come and go with the holiday.

 Photo by: @ps_aerial_imaging